Celebrate the Fiestas Patronales de Antigua Guatemala: A Local’s Guide to Antigua’s Patron Saint Celebrations

 Dates and Locations for the Fiestas Patronales: What to Do in Antigua Guatemala in July

 If you’re wondering what to do in Antigua Guatemala in July, the Fiestas Patronales de Antigua Guatemala should be at the top of your list.
-These celebrations usually begin early July leading up to July 25, the feast day of Santiago Apóstol, and the energy in the city builds with each passing day.
-In 2025, activities include school competitions, guided tours, reading workshops, and public recognitions of cultural leaders and beauty pagents.
-There are also storytelling events, cultural talks and family-friendly performances at the Plaza Mayor.
+These celebrations usually begin in early July and build toward July 25th, the feast day of Santiago Apóstol, with the energy in the city building each passing day.
+Expect more than 40 free events across the month: school competitions, guided tours, reading workshops, public recognitions of cultural leaders, beauty pageants, storytelling, cultural talks, and family-friendly performances at the Plaza Mayor.

 The Centro Cultural de La Antigua Guatemala and the municipality coordinate these programs alongside CNPAG, making sure both tradition and community pride are at the center of the festivities.

-The biggest events take place on July 24 and 25, with a mix of religious and cultural activities.
-You’ll find concerts, fireworks, artisan markets, traditional dances, and of course, the famous Antigua Guatemala patron saint procession.
+The biggest events take place on July 24th and 25th, with a mix of religious and cultural activities: concerts, fireworks, artisan markets, traditional dances, and the famous Antigua Guatemala patron saint procession.
 The main religious events happen at the Catedral de San José, located right on the Parque Central, where locals gather for mass and to see the statue of Santiago prepared for his journey through the cobbled streets.

 But the celebrations aren’t just limited to the center of town.
 Head to Alameda Santa Lucía for the parade and outdoor concerts, or explore the neighborhoods where you’ll find smaller, more intimate gatherings and community altars.
 If you’re visiting with kids, there are often fun rides, food stands, and performances they’ll enjoy.